Coronavirus: Auckland school closes after staff member tests positive for Covid-19

 "They are being supported at home and will only return to school after they have completed their isolation period and are well."

+"Marist is an amazing community so I know that at the end of the day we will all look out for each other."

+While the school aims to reopen on Thursday, Taulu said that was dependent on contact tracing being completed.
+"That's step one - we can only go as fast as we can."

-ARPHS is tracing and contacting close contacts of the person.
+The Auckland Regional Public Health Service is tracing and contacting close contacts of the woman.
 Close contacts will also need to stay home for 14 days and watch for symptoms.

-People who have been close to close contacts are not themselves at risk, the letter said.
+People who had been close to close contacts are not themselves at risk, parents were told in today's letter.

-Parents were also asked not to post any identifying information about the person on socila media as that could lead to bullying or online abuse.
+Parents were also asked not to post any identifying information about the woman on social media as that could lead to bullying or online abuse.

 The neighbouring Marist Primary School has also closed, effective immediately.
 The Catholic school told parents the board had decided to close because of familial links between the two schools and interactions between staff and students.